 Recently named to FierceCMO's Top 15 B2B CMO's to watch, Steve is currently the CMO of the Research and Litigation division of LexisNexis and is responsible for transforming this venerable brand into one that Millennials seek out and connect with.
 Steve has over 20 years’ experience in technology marketing, product strategy, and product development ranging from venture-backed startups to global technology organizations.
 Steve spent seven years as a Global Vice President of SAP AG.
 He led SAP’s Social Media Strategy & Total Customer Experience efforts.
 Steve also led Services Marketing and SAP’s Competitive Program and Strategy team against Oracle.
 He was also responsible for the Global Market Intelligence function as well as for Marketing Innovation.
 Prior to joining SAP, Steve was a principal and Executive-in-Residence with the BRM Group, a Jerusalem-based Venture Capital firm and prior to joining BRM, Steve was the vice president of product strategy, for Computer Associates.

-Susan has been a writer, analyst, and entrepreneur covering the IT Services and social collaboration markets for over 25 years.
+Susan has been a writer, analyst, influencer, and entrepreneur covering the IT Services and social collaboration markets for over 25 years.
 Named as one of Fast Company’s “Most Influential Women in Technology” in 2010, her insights have been featured in industry research, as well as mainstream media such as The New York Times, BusinessWeek, The Wall Street Journal, and CNBC.
 Her interests are in disruptive applications of technology and the consumerization of IT.
-Susan participates on various industry conference boards, blogs for the Enterprise Irregulars, and spends most of her time supporting and inspiring enterprise early adopters in their efforts to introduce disruptive technologies and new processes to their worldwide organizations.
-She is currently working on a new startup: Change Agents Worldwide.
+A serial entrepreneur, Susan founded Change Agents Worldwide in 2012, and The 2.0 Adoption Council in 2009.
+Her focus in technology is inspiring enterprise early adopters in their efforts to introduce disruptive technologies and new processes to their worldwide organizations.
+In the summer of 2014, Susan turned her professional interests and focus toward launching a social impact organization: Big Mountain Data.
 You can find Susan on LinkedIn, Twitter, G+, and About.Me/SusanScrupski.